iotaledger/iota.rs/bindings/nodejs/README.md

 #### network(networkName): ClientBuilder

 Set a network to get default nodes for it.
-Can be "testnet" or "mainnet"
+Can be "testnet" or "mainnet".
+Nodes that don't belong to this network are ignored.

 | Param       | Type                  | Description      |
 | ----------- | --------------------- | ---------------- |